labexp/osmtracker-android-layouts/README.md

-# Index.
+# OSMTracker Custom Layouts
-+ Official repository for custom layouts to OSMTracker.
-+ Every user can push  her own custom layout.
++ This is OSMTracker's default repository for download custom layouts functionality.
+The layouts here hosted are created and maintained by OSMTracker community, new contributions are welcome.

-[Here](https://github.com/labexp/osmtracker-fork/wiki/Guide-to-create-Layouts) you can learn how contribute whit the community.
+[Here](https://github.com/labexp/osmtracker-fork/wiki/Custom-Layouts-Repository-Structure) you can learn how contribute whit the community.

 ## *Available Layouts:*
 + [Hidrantes.](https://github.com/labexp/osmtracker-android-layouts/blob/master/layouts/hidrantes/README.md)